composify-js/composify/packages/docs/pages/docs/tutorial/nextjs.md

 You now have:

-- A **document store** (currently file-based, but can be replaced with a real database)
+- A **document store** (currently powered by json-server, but could be a real database later)
 - An **editor** where you can visually compose pages using your own components
 - A **renderer** that turns saved JSX back into real UI

 From here, you could:

-- Replace `database.json` with a real database
+- Replace json-server with a real database
 - Add authentication and user permissions
 - Deploy it so your whole team can collaborate